PatrickCarollo/aws-microservice-cicd-iac/README.md

 1. S3 bucket and dynamodb database is currently being deployed in app stack.
     This Resource(s) might be elected for removal if creating for example if deploying a list or get feature- These would need reworking or remove as well as references to these resources in ci/cd stack template.yml.
-2. lambda-action1 code- how its test request is formed for specific mock request parameters.
+2. lambda-action1 code- how it's test request is formed for specific mock request parameters.